giridhar7632/micro-bit/README.md

 })
 ```

-Now when button any is pressed, the position of bird should change by 1 unit(up or down).
+Now when button any is pressed, the position of the bird should change by 1 unit(up or down).

 ![controls]()